-The average protection level of the tested products is 89 per cent (see 3.
+The average protection level of the tested products is 92 per cent (see 3.
 Protection Scores on page 8).
 This figure is much lower than some detection results typically quoted in anti-malware marketing material.

 The presence of anti-malware software can be seen to decrease the chances of a malware infection even when the only sites being visited are proven to be actively malicious.
-That said, no product produced a 100 per cent protection rate, while all but one mishandled legitimate software.
+That said, only two products produced a 100 per cent protection rate, while one of those mishandled legitimate software.